Emblem21-OpenSource/flownote/docs/09-contribution.md

 ## Pull Requests

 When you're ready to submit pull requests, make sure you create a new branch off of `master`.
-We'll eventually have a `next` branch as the project increases in popularity.
+(The `master` branch is always `next` on NPM)

 ## Porting